0xSardius/0xSardius/README.md

 ## Currently Building
 - Tidal - AI yield manager, manage all your DeFi needs, all through natural language
-- Polaris - AI coach to help you meet your chief goal, based on the Harada method
-- Parallax - x402 orchestration agent
-- Janus - Flaunch sentiment creative iteration token agent
+- Cardex - pokemon and MTG card market agent
+- SolEnrich - Solana data enrichment agent, built for agentic commerce.
+Enhance your data calls for agents or LLMs for a low price using x402

 ## About Me
 I build AI-powered applications with onchain functionality, specializing in rapid prototyping, software architecture, and shipping quality products.